renatocaliari/contornos/docs/en/apps.md

   * 6 months

 #### Participation
-  * the representative of a contorno becomes a participant in the external contorno.
+  * the delegate of a contorno becomes a participant in the external contorno.

 #### Responsibilities
   * _all general contorno participant responsibilities_.